masciugo/genealogy/README.md

 * improve performances
 * optional usage of current spouse (if defined) for more concise alter methods.
 For example adding a children to an individual will also add it to the current spouse of the receiver
-* adding more complex query methods like minimal ancestors
+* adding more complex query methods like minimal ancestors.
+See [PedHunter](http://www.ncbi.nlm.nih.gov/CBBresearch/Schaffer/pedhunter.html) tool.

 ### Steps